 The Ya-Yas gathered in room 222, in the intensive care unit last night.
 When we arrived, Linda was sitting up in the chair beside her bed.

 She was chewing ice and sipping juice and looking for all the world as though she was just hanging out there visiting someone – except for the tell-tale johnny, IV, and heart monitor.

 She announced she was being moved up to the fourth floor because she wasn’t “sick enough” to stay in ICU.
 Her recovery and healing are happening at a vastly accelerated rate, according to her doctors and nurses.

 She still faces another round of chemo, but it looks as though Rubin is right:

 Everything’s going to be fine.

-Thank you, dear Rubin, for that message of assurance just when it was needed.
-You are missed.
+Thank you, dear Rubin, for that message of sweet assurance just when it was needed.
+You are missed and so loved.